kudobuilder/kudo/keps/0029-operator-dependencies.md

 Current `kudo uninstall` CLI command only removes instances (with required `--instance` option) using [Background deletion propagation](https://github.com/kudobuilder/kudo/blob/master/pkg/kudoctl/util/kudo/kudo.go#L281).
 Remember that we've added top-level `Instance` reference to the dependency operators `ownerReferences` list during [deployment](#deployment).
 Now we can simply delete the top-level `Instance` and let the GC delete all the others.

+#### Other Plans

+It can be meaningful to allow [operator-tasks](#operator-task) outside of `deploy`, `update` and `upgrade` plans.
+A `monitoring` plan might install a monitoring operator package.
+We could even allow installation from a local disk by doing the same client-side steps for the `monitoring` plan when it is triggered.
+While the foundation provided by this KEP would make it easy, this KEP focuses on the installation dependencies so we would probably forbid operator-tasks outside of `deploy`, `update` and `upgrade` in the beginning.

 ### Risks and Mitigation

 The biggest risk is the increased complexity of the instance controller and the workflow engine.
 With the above approach, we can reuse much of the code and UX we have currently: plans and phases for flow control, local operators and custom operator repositories for easier development and deployment, and usual status reporting for debugging.
 The API footprint remains small as the only new API element is the [operator-task](#operator-task).
 Dependency graph building and traversal will require a graph library and there are a [few](https://github.com/yourbasic/graph) [out](https://godoc.org/github.com/twmb/algoimpl/go/graph) [there](https://godoc.org/gonum.org/v1/gonum/graph) so this will help mitigate some of the complexity.

 ## Alternatives

 One alternative is to use terraform and the existing [KUDO terraform provider](https://kudo.dev/blog/blog-2020-02-07-kudo-terraform-provider-1.html#current-process) to outsource the burden of dealing with the dependency graphs.
-On the upside, we would avoid the additional implementation complexity in KUDO _itself_ (though the complexity of the terraform provider is not going anywhere) and get output variables and referencing resources on top.
-On the downside, this would tie terraform to KUDOs metaphorical leg.
+On the upside, we would avoid the additional implementation complexity in KUDO _itself_ (though the complexity of the terraform provider is not going anywhere) and get [output values](https://www.terraform.io/docs/configuration/outputs.html) and [resource referencing](https://www.terraform.io/docs/configuration/resources.html#referring-to-instances) on top.
+On the downside, terraform is a heavy dependency which will completely replace KUDO UI.
 It is hard to quantify the pros and cons of both approaches so it is left up for discussion.